 Providing ongoing evaluation of tools to increase efficiency and further security education.

 You don’t want to the low-hanging fruit on the threat landscape, and we can help.
 Our proactive team stays up to date with the latest tools and education to find better ways to increase security awareness.
 In addition to new tools, our team actively investigates Active Directory configurations and users to limit exposure and access, as well as suggests changes to make client networks more secure and more efficient.

 Many ransomware and other virus victims who believe they were protected did not have active backups running – And then had to face the difficult decision of paying out to hackers or losing a significant amount of their data due to old, incomplete, or nonexistent backups.
 Our proactive team knows that backups are not a “set it and forget it” step and require regular verification and management.

 Not sure if your backups are running?
 Try this quick test – take a nonessential file, and delete it.
 Wait a few weeks, and then ask the person managing your backups to restore it.
 If they can, great!
 If they can’t, then you may be at risk of major data loss in the case of a disaster.

 In this age of ransomware, a good proactive approach can make all the difference.
 Are you doing these things yet?
 If not, make plans to in 2018.
 And we’d be glad to help.

 About the Author –

-Janel Brooks is Rocket IT’s Service Coordinator.
+Janel Brooks is Rocket IT’s Account Manager.
 She is an avid triathlete.
 Janel has finished 3 half-Ironman races and dreams of completing a full one someday.